What is bursitis of the hip?

 Bursitis of the hip treatment

 Treatment for bursitis usually involves doing strengthening exercises and stretching.
-This helps prevent muscle atrophy.
+This helps prevent muscle atrophy—and can also be used to prevent bursitis, not just treat it.
 You should avoid activities that cause pain.
 Ask your doctor about exercises to help build strength in the area.
 Your bursitis may affect your ability to function normally.
 If so, you may need physical therapy to help you move again.
 This is especially true if you have chronic bursitis.

 You can also use nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (brand names: Advil, Motrin) or naproxen (brand name: Aleve) to relieve pain and swelling.
 You also may want to use an ice pack on the area to reduce swelling.